klemenStanic/IDS/README.md

 ```

 ## Virtual machine "collector":
 Is used just to forward the sflow packets from router/switch and "curious2" VM to "eshog", using sflowtool.
+<b>sflowtool</b> is a sflow collector, that can either print in ASCII or forward the sflows to another collector. <br>
-It also contains the full <b>Hogzilla IDS</b>, which is currently not functional.
+This VM also contains the full <b>Hogzilla IDS</b>, which is currently not functional.

 ## Virtual machine "eshog":